MechanicalRock/truffleHog/README.md

 [![Build Status](https://travis-ci.org/dxa4481/truffleHog.svg?branch=master)](https://travis-ci.org/dxa4481/truffleHog)
 [![codecov](https://codecov.io/gh/dxa4481/truffleHog/branch/master/graph/badge.svg)](https://codecov.io/gh/dxa4481/truffleHog)

 Searches through git repositories for secrets, digging deep into commit history and branches.
-This is effective at finding secrets accidentally committed...
+This is effective at finding secrets accidentally committed.

 ## NEW
 truffleHog previously functioned by running entropy checks on git diffs.
 This functionality still exists, but high signal regex checks have been added, and the ability to surpress entropy checking has also been added.